 “Yes, I’ve been involved in several incidents with the Second Division – and Captain Goto is convinced it’ll be a growing problem.”

 “I agree with him,” Kanuka confirmed.
 “Let’s go get something to eat and we can discuss his, and your, views.
 I think I have some news that might interest you.”

 Kumagami’s eyebrows lifted, but she only nodded.

 The restaurant in the hotel was a tasteful and intimate space.
-The two women took their seats by the open French windows and looked out onto a sparkling cityscape.
+The two women took their seats by the French windows and looked out onto a sparkling cityscape.

 “It’s a much more orange city than Tokyo is,” Kumagami said.
 “The lights, I mean.”